ballerina-attic/ballerina-gke-deployment/README.md

 ### Create the project structure

 Ballerina is a complete programming language that can have any custom project structure that you wish.
 Although the language allows you to have any module structure, use the following module structure for this project to follow this guide.

 ```
 ballerina-gke-deployment
  └── guide
       └── hello_world_service.bal
 ```

-- Create the above directories in your local machine and also create empty `.bal` file.
+- Create the above directories in your local machine and also create an empty `.bal` file.

-- Then open the terminal and navigate to `ballerina-gke-deployment/guide` and run Ballerina project initializing toolkit.
+- Open the terminal and navigate to `ballerina-gke-deployment/guide` and run Ballerina project initializing toolkit.

 ```bash
    $ ballerina init
 ```